Access your Pro+ Content below.

-This article is part of the January 2013 issue of IT spending to rise in 2013
+This article is part of the CW Europe issue of January 2013

 IT budgets will grow by 2% next year in Europe, a study of 180 companies with an IT spending power of $52bn reveals.

 News in this issue